mjarago/mjarago/README.md

 - 🔭 I’m currently working on an Android Project!
 - 🌱 I’m currently learning Hilt, Coroutines and many more! 😆
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about anything!
 - ⚡ Fun fact: I reached the top 0.02% of playerbase in a game called League of Legends

 <br />